scottlamb/moonfire-nvr/guide/easy-install.md

 This script will copy various files resulting from the build to the correct locations.
-It will also create a "service configuration" for systemctl that can be used to control moonfire.
+It will also create a "service configuration" for systemctl that can be used to control Moonfire.
 This service configuration can be prevented by using the "-s" option to this script.
 It will also prevent the automatic start of this configuration.